 (5) Under the terms of the EDIP, any unvested portion of the employer contributions that have been credited to the participant's EDIP account would immediately vest upon the participant's death.
-Mr. Pringle is the only NEO who has unvested EDIP balances.
+Mr. Pringle and Ms. Walker are the only NEOs who have unvested EDIP balances.